-- 1. It is part of (computer network rather than a stand-alone computer configured using advanced processors and memory systems, and sharing input/output connectivity and data storage facilities with different types of mainstream information technology applications. - 2.
-It is made up of multitier, distributed software components that allow geographic information processing functions to be performed across multiple processors, computer clusters, and data storage systems. - 3.
-It is connected to the Internet for access to data and technical resources available on the World Wide Web (WWW), and for distributing the geographic information it contains to any interested person or organization anywhere in the world.
+1. It is part of (computer network rather than a stand-alone computer configured using advanced processors and memory systems, and sharing input/output connectivity and data storage facilities with different types of mainstream information technology applications.

+2. It is made up of multitier, distributed software components that allow geographic information processing functions to be performed across multiple processors, computer clusters, and data storage systems.

+3. It is connected to the Internet for access to data and technical resources available on the World Wide Web (WWW), and for distributing the geographic information it contains to any interested person or organization anywhere in the world.

-- 4. It is developed using industry standards for computer systems development methodology, software development tools, database connectivity, and communications protocols well interfaces. user as as 5.
-It contains a set of off-the-shelf software applications that allows it to perform common data- processing functions in input/output, database administration, spatial analysis, and generation of information products; it also provides a scripting language for users develop task-specific applications 6.
-It uses data stored locally in its own hard drives and data drawn from a local server through local area networks (LAN), as well as data obtained from national, regional, and corporate data warehouses through the Internet. - 7.
-It is capable of using raster and vector data and it can integrate geographic data with forms integrated other business data totally in a 8.
-It is capable of presenting the results of information retrieval and analysis using technologies multimedia that include sound, graphics; and animation, 9.
-It is tightly coupled with other software applications such as statistical analysis and visualization.
+4. It is developed using industry standards for computer systems development methodology, software development tools, database connectivity, and communications protocols as well as user interfaces,

+5. It contains a set of off-the-shelf software applications that allows it to perform common data- processing functions in input/output, database administration, spatial analysis, and generation of information products; it also provides a scripting language for users to develop task-specific applications quickly.

+6. It uses data stored locally in its own hard drives and data drawn from a local server through local area networks (LAN), as well as data obtained from national, regional, and corporate data warehouses through the Internet.

+7. It is capable of using raster and vector data and it can integrate geographic data with other forms of business data in a totally integrated manner.

+8. It is capable of presenting the results of information retrieval and analysis using multimedia technologies that include sound, graphics; and animation,

+9. It is tightly coupled with other software applications such as statistical analysis and visualization.
 Which enhance its spatial analysis functionality, as well as spreadsheet and word processing, which are capable of using its output in other desktop applications.
 10. It supports multi-user information needs ranging from sophisticated spatial problem solving and complex business decision making, to relatively simple information query and browsing.